-This motorcycle is slated to go to the home of the new owner, in Arizona, and will see many hours of enjoyment.
+This motorcycle is slated to go to the home of the new owner, and will see many hours of enjoyment.
 First, the grey needs to be removed, and the black paint that the previous owner did not de-gloss will need to be properly prepped for a beautiful paint job in the original materials and colors used in WWII by the German Forces in Africa.

 This is the point where a deposit has been placed as of October 1, 2020, and this machine is on it’s way to be set in GELBBRAUN (Ordnance Tan) Lacquer, as appeared in the Africa Corps in early WWII.

 Stay tuned to this page, as we begin the teardown and painting process this month.

 October is well underway, and we are stripping the top layer of the coating off this bike, in preparation for bringing it to Gelbbraun.
 We pulled one of the ammunition cans and mounts from another project and will re-coat this to match.

 This is my source for the German Lacquer paint colors that we use here on our German vehicle restorations, as their quality in color matching is un-surpassed, although lacquer paint can be more prone to impact chipping.